 In 1893, Katharine Lee Bates sat atop Pikes Peak and wrote “America the Beautiful,” one of the most well-known patriotic songs of our time.
 Just about 100 miles away from that summit at the base of the Rocky Mountains sits Denver, Colorado.
-With its blue skies and panoramic mountain views, Denver a.k.a. the Mile High City is perhaps one of the most beautiful areas in the country.
+With its blue skies and panoramic mountain views, Denver, a.k.a. the Mile High City is perhaps one of the most beautiful areas in the country.
+In fact, its beauty has inspired countless other authors, musicians and pop culture icons.

 Would you move to Denver?
-The area boasts a strong economy and is an idyllic mountain getaway that will take your breath away, both literally and figuratively.
+The area boasts a strong economy and a shiny, new façade that will take your breath away, both literally and figuratively.
 But some argue that it’s overcrowded and expensive.
 We’re exploring some other reasons why you might want to stay or stay away.
-These pros and cons should help you decide if living in Denver is in fact the right choice for you.
+These living in Denver pros and cons should help you decide if Denver is, in fact, the right choice for you.
 Have some advice you’d like to share with potential residents?
 Let us know in the comments below!

-One pro of living in Denver is that regardless of which neighborhood you choose, you won’t be far from quality views.
-The metro is surrounded by 140 miles of panoramic mountain views, totaling 200 visible peaks.
+If you can stomach the prices, one major pro of living in Denver is the views.
+No matter which neighborhood you choose, the metro is surrounded by 140 miles of panoramic mountain views, totaling 200 visible peaks.

 That said, the very first step to becoming a Denverite is picking a neighborhood.
 Living in Denver is an experience, and because so many people want to do it, picking a community can get competitive and pricey (more on that later).
 Decide whether any of the following areas suit you, then figure out if you can afford it.